BIOTOPIA's mission is to explore, question and reconfigure the relationships between humans and other living beings.

 During an information event in September 2017 the new plans are presented to the public.
 More information events will take place further along in the planning process.

 HAUTNAH started off a series of annual festivals which will explore the central themes of the future museum.

 Which fabric is our future made of?
 The first BIOTOPIA Fest "HAUTNAH" (Skin Close) is dedicated to biosciences and material sciences in the context of fashion and design: From participative labs and workshops, to a children's programmes and exhibitions, panels and a fashion show.

 Even prior to its opening, BIOTOPIA seeks to inspire curiosity for biology, environment and food.
-Consequently, the BIOTOPIA LAB will open its doors as an interim exhibition and programming space in the Botanic Garden Munich-Nymphenburg in late 2019.
+Consequently, the BIOTOPIA LAB will open its doors as an interim exhibition and programming space in the Botanic Garden Munich-Nymphenburg in 2020.

 Furthermore, the Museum Man and Nature is to be closed in 2020.
 The BIOTOPIA LAB therefore offers a venue for the public until the museum reopens as BIOTOPIA.